 Liverpool Hope is committed to creating an open and inclusive culture where staff feel supported in the workplace.
 For people experiencing menopausal symptoms it can be a difficult and stressful time.
 Everyone will experience the menopause differently and for some symptoms can be quite severe and can affect people both physically and mentally.
-This policy document has been designed to support members of staff in managing menopause symptoms at work and to provide line managers with guidance on how to support and manage staff experiencing menopausal symptoms.
+This guidance document has been designed to help members of staff manage menopause symptoms at work and provide line managers with guidance on how to support and manage staff experiencing menopausal symptoms.